 Poll veterans of

-The cover though, that’s another story.
 Without an eye-grabbing cover, the book is likely to struggle just to get a reader to consider it.
 A bad cover can ruin a great book.
 I bet you’ve heard the saying “don’t judge a book by its cover.”
 Well, the saying is true: you can’t always tell how good the book will be just looking at the cover.
 A terrible book might have an eye-catching cover, and a terrific book might have a bland and unexciting cover.
-But the terrible book will have a leg up when it comes to marketing and promoting with that eye-catching cover.
+But the terrible book will have a leg up in marketing and promoting with that eye-catching cover.

-Don’t let your book be held back by a poorly designed cover.
-It can be easy not to think too much about the cover if your focus is on writing, but if you plan to self-publish and want to grab some readers, you’re going to need to spend some time really thinking about and working on your cover.
+Don’t let a poorly designed cover hold back your book.
+It can be easy not to think too much about the cover if your focus is on writing, but if you plan to self-publish and want to earn readers, you will need an awesome cover.
+Learn more about the elements of a great cover with our Cover Design Advice.

 When self-publishing with Lulu, you’ve got two options for designing you cover.
 Our cover wizard is an